Tw1ddle/geometrize-haxe-demo/README.md

 The leftmost sprite shows the input image, the second shows the shapes image rendered by the Geometrize Haxe library, the third shows the shape image rendered by the HaxeFlixel game engine, and the rightmost show the most recently added shape.

-Note that the first shapes usually take longest to add, since these take the longest to rasterize.

 ## Screenshots

 [![Geometrized Chomsky](https://github.com/Tw1ddle/geometrize-haxe-demo/blob/master/screenshots/chomsky.jpg?raw=true "Chomsky")](https://github.com/Tw1ddle/geometrize-haxe-demo/)